UtrechtUniversity/yoda/docs/administration/installing-metadata-schemas.md

 Parameter  | Default value                                   | Description
 -----------|-------------------------------------------------|------------
-resc	     | irodsResc	                                     | Default resource to put the files into src        | /etc/irods/irods-ruleset-research/tools/schemas | Source directory of files schema     | default                                         | Schema to install category   | default                                         | Install schema to all categories ('default') or install to a single category (category name, category must already exist)
+resc	     | irodsResc	                                     | Name of default resource to put the files into src        | /etc/irods/irods-ruleset-research/tools/schemas | Source directory of files schema     | default                                         | Schema to install category   | default                                         | Install schema to all categories ('default') or install to a single category (category name, category must already exist)